alexbeutel/NASCAR-Data-Analytics/README.markdown

  * `parse_xml.py` converts XML files to CSV format
  * `queries.sql` are a few MySQL queries to check the datasets available

+Because `download_data.php`, `parse_text.py` and `parse_xml.py` output data to
+the filesystem, all three require specific subfolder structures to output their files as can be seen in the code.
+Also, both `parse_text.py` and `parse_xml.py` make files index.csv, which holds information about each file outputted.

 Dependencies